-The flowmeter is equipped with an active current output, which means that the loop is powered by approximately 24 V from the flow meter.
+The flowmeter is equipped with an active current output, which means that the loop is powered by approximately 24 V from the flowmeter.
 The loop must not be powered from an external power supply.
-The flowmeter with passive loop 4...20 mA is available as a special version.
+The flowmeter with passive loop 4 ...
+20 mA is available as a special version.

-4-20 [mA] LOOP - the function allows to configure the 4...20 mA loop.
+- 4 ...
+20 [mA] LOOP the function allows to configure the 4 ...
+20 mA loop.
 The user can enable or disable the function in the "ON/OFF" field.
-Define the mode from among the available options:

-- NORMAL currents proportional to flow value settings; - INVERTED currents inversely proportional to the flow value (multiplied \ -1); - MODULO currents proportional to the absolute value of the flow.
+Define the mode from among the available options: - NORMAL currents proportional to flow value settings; - INVERTED currents inversely proportional to the flow value (multiplied \ -1); - MODULO currents proportional to the absolute value of the flow.

 In the "VALUE" field, define the flow value for 4 mA and 20 mA current respectively.
 The value should be entered manually using the navigation buttons to move through the consecutive characters, while the Enter button is used to enter the available characters/numbers one by one.
 To confirm, use the navigation buttons to the right until the command "SET" appears and then press Enter to confirm.

 The user can enable or disable alarming in the "ON/OFF" field in the "ALARM" field.
-This option is

-The user can enable or disable alarming in the "ON/OFF" field in the "ALARM" field.
-This option is used to signal alarm situations occurring in the flowmeter using a 4...20 mA loop, resulting in a status other than "OK".
+This option is used to signal alarm situations occurring in the flowmeter using a 4 ...
+20 mA loop, resulting in a status other than "OK".
 You can set the following ways for the output to respond to an alarm: